LummiGIS/LAS_tools/README.md

 ####  Batch_las_to_raster
 Converts all of the LAS files in a directory to geoTiffs in another directory.
 The tool has a **kwargs input where you can change the output geotiff from intensity, first return last return...as detailed in ESRI tool description.

-##### Some tools require laspy available via pip and gdal python bindings but all that can be installed with pip and conda but you will need a cloned arcpy environment to install that library.
+##### Some tools require laspy available via pip and gdal python bindings.
+Laspy can be installed with pip and conda but you will need a cloned arcpy environment to install that library.